Skip to content

 My Experiences

 My personal experience of the city was amazingly beautiful.
 I spent two nights of stay at a reasonably priced hostel located centrally.
 The nights are beautiful with greater view of port areas along the sea side.
-You can explore for accommodations in www.booking.com.
 I took one day trip to Alberobello and one day trip to Polignano a Mare, basing in Bari.
 I recommend everyone to at least spend one day in this amazing city of Italy.

 The city is well-connected to airlines with an international airport located at the city.
-There are buses and metro services connecting the airport to the city center, with clear information on nearby stations.
+There are buses and metro services connecting the airport to the city center.

 Also, there are several buses connecting to Bari.
-You can use www.goeuro.com to find the travel information.
-The real time information from google maps helps to greater extend as well.
+The real time information from Google Maps helps to a greater extent as well.

 By boat, there are several ferry connections from Greece, Montenegro, Croatia and Albania.
-Schedules of ferries are readily available at www.directferries.co.uk.
+Schedules of ferries are readily available at directferries.co.uk.